richardbeare/GeospatialStroke/RehabCatchment/README.md

 We can now download the street network enclosed within that polygon.
 Note that this is still a rather large network - over 40MB of data representing over 60,000 street sections - that might take a minute or two to process.
-It is therefore easier to save the result to discuss for quicker re-usage.
+It is therefore easier to save the result to disc for quicker re-usage.

 ``` r